panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 ![Queue Data Structure: Dequeue Operation](./images/dequeue.svg)

 In the picture above the dequeue operation returns and removes the item `7` from the queue.
-After dequeue the item `2` becomes the new head.
+After dequeue, item `2` becomes the new head.

 ```javascript
 queue.dequeue(); // => 7